MaxPrehoda/flask-microservice/README.md

 Base URL: maxpreh.pythonanywhere.com

-This random username microservice is deployed to Python Anywhere!
+This microservice is deployed to Python Anywhere!
 You will need to make HTTP requests to receive data from the microservice.
+The main functionality is using network results to scrape market data from Yahoo Finance.

 # Recieving Data